Weather | News | Calendar | Contact Us | Translate

-A violator will have approximately 20 to 30 days from the date of the offense to appear before the Court.
+A violator will have 10 business days from the date of the offense to appear before the Court.
 The Appearance Date is not an actual Court Date, it is a date that you must appear before the Court to determine how to handle the citation received.
 If your Appearance date falls on a weekend or holiday you will be allowed to appear the following Monday (check City website for observed holidays).

 Note: If you are 16 years of age or younger you are required to appear, with your parent or legal guardian, before the Judge and make a plea in open court.
 You will be notified by US Mail when your scheduled Court date is.